pelaezryan/amazon-managed-service-for-apache-flink-examples/java/Iceberg/S3TableSink/README.md

 When running on Amazon Managed Service for Apache Flink the runtime configuration is read from runtime properties.
 Make sure that you pass the mandatory parameter `table.bucket.arn`.

 When running locally, the configuration is read from the [resources/flink-application-properties-dev.json](./src/main/resources/flink-application-properties-dev.json) file.
-Make sure that the scope of the dependencides in `pom.xml` is set to `default`when running locally.
+Make sure that the scope of the dependencides in `pom.xml` is set to `compile`when running locally.

 Runtime parameters: